 In March, August and November Hamburger Dom funfair sets up covering 3km of the Dom area of Sankt Pauli.
 Beer tents, live music & good times are had as the whole city comes out to party.

-What's on offer A stag do in Hamburg will find itself well and truly in the centre of the sex tourism map.
-Every weird taste and pleasure is catered for but at the lighter end at the spectrum there's plenty of (relatively) wholesome fun for stags to enjoy without having to go home with a guilty conscience.
+What's on offer - A stag night in Hamburg will find itself well and truly in the centre of the sex tourism map.
+Every weird taste and pleasure is catered for but at the lighter end at the spectrum, there's plenty of (relatively) wholesome fun for stags to enjoy without having to go home with a guilty conscience.

 There are floor shows, cinemas, lap dancing clubs, strip clubs, sex shops, the list goes on.
 If you can think of a way of wearing, removing, playing with, or straddling something then Hamburg has done it.

 But there's also great live music and some excellent Vaudeville theatre that really is worth checking out.
 Let's not overlook the fact that The Beatles founding roots are in Hamburg and you'll find a statue dedicated to the Fab Four in Beatles-platz and visit some of the bars they played in.
 As John Lennon put it "I was born in Liverpool, but I grew up in Hamburg."

 Hamburg even has a handy beach where you can set up an impromptu BBQ and enjoy the evening air on the banks of the Elbe River.

 Yes, you're going to have some Benny Hill style laughs but tread carefully.
 If you decide to go "window shopping" so to speak to have a look at the girls who make their living in the area, laughing groups of men won't get a particularly warm welcome.
 And cameras are a real no no so use your camera phones with discretion and remember the first rule of the stag; What goes on tour stays off Facebook.